 - China accounts for over 85% of world tungsten mine production; western world supply is very limited.

-- Chinese domestic demand has increased, and China has moved from a net exporter to net importer of tungsten concentrates.
-This increase in Chinese demand, combined with increased controls by the Chinese Government on their domestic tungsten industry and tungsten exports, has led to:
+- Chinese domestic demand has increased rapidly in the past number of years, and China has moved from a net exporter to net importer of tungsten concentrates.
+This increase in Chinese demand, combined with increased controls by the Chinese Government on their domestic tungsten industry and tungsten exports, has strongly contributed to a rising tungsten price.

-- Tungsten prices have risen strongly since the start of 2010 to current prices of ~$350 per mtu of APT (an intermediate tungsten product – see below for details).
+- Tungsten prices have risen strongly since the start of 2010 with current prices of ~$370 per mtu of APT (an intermediate tungsten product – see below for details).

 - Concerns over security of supply of tungsten concentrates to western processors and industry end-users.
 This along with other factors have resulted in the EU categorising tungsten as a "critical raw material".